Serial (literature): 19th and early 20th centuries

 Serialised fiction surged in popularity during Britain's Victorian era, due to a combination of the rise of literacy, technological advances in printing, and improved economics of distribution.
-Most Victorian novels first appeared as instalments in monthly or weekly periodicals.
+Most Victorian novels first appeared as installments in monthly or weekly periodicals.
 The wild success of Charles Dickens's The Pickwick Papers, first published in 1836, is widely considered to have established the viability and appeal of the serialised format within periodical literature.
 During that era, the line between "quality" and "commercial" literature was not distinct.
 Other famous writers who wrote serial literature for popular magazines were Wilkie Collins, inventor of the detective novel with The Moonstone; Anthony Trollope, many of whose novels were published in serial form in Cornhill magazine; and Sir Arthur Conan Doyle, who created the Sherlock Holmes stories originally for serialisation in The Strand magazine.

 While American periodicals first syndicated British writers, over time they drew from a growing base of domestic authors.
 The rise of the periodicals like Harper's and the Atlantic Monthly grew in symbiotic tandem with American literary talent.
 The magazines nurtured and provided economic sustainability for writers, while the writers helped grow the periodicals' circulation base.
 During the late 19th century, those that were considered the best American writers first published their work in serial form and then only later in a completed volume format.

 As a piece in Scribner's Monthly explained in 1878, "Now it is the second or third rate novelist who cannot get publication in a magazine, and is obliged to publish in a volume, and it is in the magazine that the best novelist always appears first."
 Among the American writers who wrote in serial form were Henry James and Herman Melville.
 A large part of the appeal for writers at the time was the broad audiences that serialisation could reach, which would then grow their following for published works.
 One of the first significant American works to be released in serial format is Uncle Tom's Cabin, by Harriet Beecher Stowe, which was published over a 40-week period by The National Era, an abolitionist periodical, starting with the June 5, 1851 issue.

-Serialisation was so standard in American literature that authors from that era often built instalment structure into their creative process.
+Serialisation was so standard in American literature that authors from that era often built installment structure into their creative process.
 James, for example, often had his works divided into multi-part segments of similar length.
 The consumption of fiction during that time was different than in the 20th century.
-Instead of being read in a single volume, a novel would often be consumed by readers in instalments over a period as long as a year, with the authors and periodicals often responding to audience reaction.
+Instead of being read in a single volume, a novel would often be consumed by readers in installments over a period as long as a year, with the authors and periodicals often responding to audience reaction.